White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Vesting.md

 ### `VestingAccount`

-Gets information for an account with vested WHALE.
+Gets vesting information for an account with vested WHALE.
+Response includes the claim address and related vesting information such as schedules for claiming.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]